catppuccin/userstyles/docs/port-creation.md

 #### Color (optional)

-If you are unsure what color to put your port in, it should be the closest color to the main color of the program you are porting.
+If you are unsure what color to put your port in, it should be the closest color to the main color of the website you are porting.

 The following list is here to help you:
   - rosewater